0xtopus/My-Electronic-Design-Archive/sixty counter/README.md

-# sixty counter on Multism
+# sixty counter on Multisim

 sixty counter using a 74ls160 and a 74ls163.